eqdcheng/Time-series-analysis-and-stock-price-forecasting/README.md

 ## Time series analysis and AMZN stock price forecasting

-I explore popular packages including Keras (tf), statsmodels (AMIRA), and Prophet.
+I explore popular packages including keras (tf), statsmodels (AMIRA), and prophet.

 - First, I visualize the dataset, and then compare different models for price predictions.
 - ARIMA: The Autoregressive integrated moving average model preformed the best fit, using previous data to predict the next timestep.